Protecting pregnant and postpartum women, infants, and health workers from extreme heat

-HIGH Horizons is an international research project into how extreme heat affects pregnant and postpartum women, newborns, young children, and health workers who provide maternity care – an often-overlooked issue in plans for climate action.
+We are an international research consortium studying how extreme heat affects pregnant and postpartum women, newborns, young children, and health workers who provide maternity care – an often-overlooked issue in plans for climate action.

 Our research